 Don’t feel ashamed about carpooling.
 Ditch the stereotype that it’s just for kids.
-There are now countless apps, websites, and tools to help you find carpooling partners.
+There are now countless apps, websites, and tools to help you find carpool partners.
 You don’t even have to know the people you’re carpooling with.
-Smart adults recognize the financial, time saving, and environmental benefits of carpooling.
+Smart adults recognize the financial, time-saving, and environmental benefits of carpooling.
 Why not give it a try?
 Ask some friends at work or download some apps on your iPhone to find some people to try it with.
 If you want to save time, be safer, and have an easier/faster commute to work, there’s no substitute for carpooling!

 Saving money on car insurance

 Saving money on car insurance is within your reach.
 Most people can save hundreds of dollars a year if they just take the process seriously.
-The sad fact is that the first steps in acquiring auto insurance at a good rate can be so annoying and frustrating that a lot of people just plain ignore once they have it.
+The sad fact is that the first steps in acquiring auto insurance at a good rate can be so annoying and frustrating that a lot of people just plain ignore them.
 They set it aside and forget about it.
 Instead, they should take a proactive, active, and well-informed approach throughout the whole price.
 You could be losing several hundred dollars a year if you stay active in the process.

-While’ a lot of people think of auto insurance as something that’s pretty fixed, it’s really not.
+While a lot of people think of auto insurance as something that’s pretty fixed, it’s really not.
 It can be lowered – usually pretty easily – to put more money in your pocket.
 A lot will be dependent on your driving record, you, your car, and where you live, but there is a lot more you can do to lower your rate.

 Let’s look at several ways you might save a lot of money on car insurance.